Donald Trump Responds To FBI Raid On Attorney Michael Cohen’s Office: ‘Attorney-Client Privilege Is Dead!’

-Donald Trump angrily responded to the FBI raid on the offices of his personal attorney, Michael Cohen, both on Twitter and in person, tweeting that “attorney-client privilege is dead,” Yahoo News is reporting.
+Donald Trump responded to the FBI raid on the offices of his personal attorney, Michael Cohen, both on Twitter and in person, tweeting that “attorney-client privilege is dead,” Yahoo News is reporting.

-In early-morning tweet on Tuesday, Trump professed his belief that the FBI raid violated attorney-client privilege.
-That came in response to separate raids Sunday at both the the Rockefeller Center office and Park Avenue hotel room of his personal attorney.
-As The New York Times reported at the time, agents seized business records, emails and documents related to “several topics,” including a payment Cohen made to adult-film actress Stormy Daniels (real name: Stephanie Clifford).
+In an early-morning tweet on Tuesday, Trump professed his belief that the FBI raid violated attorney-client privilege.
+That came in response to separate raids Sunday at both the Rockefeller Center office and Park Avenue hotel room of his personal attorney.
+As the New York Times reported, agents seized business records, emails, and documents related to “several topics,” including a payment Cohen made to adult film actress Stormy Daniels (Stephanie Clifford).

 That raid was carried out on the orders of Special Counsel Robert Mueller, who has been investigating Russian interference in the 2016 election, and whose investigation has already resulted in multiple resignations, firings, and at least one jail sentence.

 As evidenced by Tuesday’s tweet, Trump appears to be of the belief that the raid violated the legal concept of attorney-client privilege.
-As Cornell Law School’s Legal Information Institute explains, the legal concept is intended to keep communications between an attorney and his client private.
+As Cornell Law School’s Legal Information Institute explains, the legal concept is intended to keep communications between an attorney and his or her client private.

 There are exceptions, however.
 As none other than George Conway — a lawyer and husband to Trump aide Kellyanne Conway – pointed out, the legal concept is null and void if the attorney himself is the subject of an investigation.